and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 ### 3.7 Web Platform — Tenant Management (AND Digital)

+The web platform is a functional admin tool, not a polished product surface.
+It should be clean and usable but does not require high-fidelity UX design.
+Where possible, it should follow the mobile app's visual style (colours, typography).
+Engineering effort should be proportionate to its low frequency of use.

 **FR-031 — Tenant provisioning**
 AND Digital provisions a new tenant via a web form.
-The form captures: the tenant's domain name, their authentication provider configuration, and the email address of the first Company Admin user.
-Submission creates the tenant record and grants the first admin access.
+The form captures: tenant name, email domain, authentication provider (one of: Google, Microsoft, Apple, email/password), and the email address of the first Company Admin user.
+Submission creates the tenant record, associates the domain with the tenant, and grants the first Company Admin access.

 **FR-032 — Company Admin: user allowlist management** Company Admins manage their tenant's user allowlist via the web platform — adding and removing individual email addresses to grant or revoke access.